 It’s a good thing that statement wasn’t made to Luciano.
 For in 2012, he blazed new trails at Rancho Cielo: sweet single-track!
 With the assistance of volunteers from the Salinas High School Cowboy Racing Mountain Bike Team, who brought rototillers to support Luciano’s initiative, he created a network of trails.
 Those new trails were enjoyed by visitors too, for the first time, at Rancho Cielo’s 2nd Annual Family Play Day, September 2, 2012.
 (To see how the trails began, watch this Youtube about the Rancho Cielo trails from Luciano AKA Mr. Singlespeed.)

 And not only are some of the Rancho Cielo students now biking there, it wasn’t long before the first had followed Luciano’s lead and was racing at Sea Otter too!

-This North Salinas resident bike commutes to work at Rancho Cielo, and when we met in July 2012 to discuss the Monterey County Youth Center class, we set our meeting location for a HER Helmet Thursdays spot, Red Brick Pizza, in Del Rey Oaks.
-Luciano biked over via Highway 68 to meet me–on a very spiffy fixie.
+This North Salinas resident bike commutes to work at Rancho Cielo, and when we met in July 2012 to discuss the Monterey County Youth Center class, we set our meeting location for Del Rey Oaks.
+Luciano biked over via Highway 68 on a very spiffy fixie.